 Permian oil output forecast to hit record high in June -EIA

-Total output in the major U.S. shale oil basins will rise 143,000 bpd to 8.901 million bpd in July, the highest since March 2020, the EIA projected.
+Total output in the major U.S. shale oil basins will rise 142,000 bpd to 8.761 million bpd in June, the most since March 2020, EIA projected.

-In the biggest shale gas basin, EIA said, output in Appalachia in Pennsylvania, Ohio and West Virginia will rise to 35.4 bcfd in July, its highest since hitting a record 36.0 bcfd in December 2021.
+In the biggest shale gas basin, output in Appalachia in Pennsylvania, Ohio and West Virginia will rise to 35.7 bcfd in June, its highest since hitting a record 36.0 bcfd in December 2021.

 But productivity in the biggest oil and gas basins has declined every month since setting records of new oil well production per rig of 1,544 bpd in December 2020 in the Permian, and new gas well production per rig of 33.3 million cubic feet per day (mmcfd) in March 2021 in Appalachia.

 In June, EIA expects new oil well production per rig will drop to 1,129 bpd in the Permian, the lowest since August 2020, and new gas well production per rig will drop to 28.5 mmcfd in Appalachia, the lowest since September 2020.

 EIA said producers drilled 874 wells and completed 944, both the most since March 2020, in the biggest shale basins in April.

 That left total drilled but uncompleted (DUC) wells down 70 to 4,223, the lowest since at least December 2013, according to EIA data going back that far.
 The number of DUCs available has fallen for 22 consecutive months.